k21971/EvilHack/doc/evilhack-changelog.md

 - New random Goblin Town map (top level)
 - Make Kathryn the Enchantress visible if invisible as the Ice Queen
 - Fix: undoing monsters' permablindness by accident
+- Add archangels to the non-tameable monster list